Leandro Bolmaro

-Leandro Nicolás Bolmaro (born 11 September 2000) is an Argentine-Italian professional basketball player for Lenovo Tenerife of the Liga ACB.
+Leandro Nicolás Bolmaro (born 11 September 2000) is an Argentine-Italian professional basketball player for Olimpia Milano of the Italian Lega Basket Serie A (LBA) and the EuroLeague.
 He also represents the senior Argentina national team.

 Early years and youth career

 Bolmaro began playing the sport of basketball in his home country of Argentina.
 He started playing with the youth teams of a local sports club named Almafuerte from Las Varillas town in Córdoba.
 On 13 April 2018, he played for the World Team at the Nike Hoop Summit in Portland, Oregon.

 Professional career

 Estudiantes de Bahía Blanca (2017–2018)

 Bolmaro began his pro career on 16 July 2017, when he was 16 years old, after he signed with Estudiantes de Bahía Blanca of the Liga Nacional de Básquet, the top basketball league in Argentina.
 In 23 games played during the 2017–18 season, Bolmaro averaged 2.0 points, 0.7 rebounds, 0.5 assists, and 0.4 steals, in 7.2 minutes per game.
 He shot 37.3% overall from the field, 53.6% on 2-point field goals, 17.4% on 3-point field goals, and 75.0% on free throws.